 Completely customized bots that carry out complex tasks and conversations most often require a programmer for the design, which can cost over $100K.
 Obviously this cost will vary depending on the complexity of the job which is why you need a detailed plan.
 Big brand corporations, such as Starbucks, Lyft, Fandango, and Spotify have the budget to hire these types of developers but that doesn’t make bots off-limits to solopreneurs.

 Pricing Out Your Bot Project

-To make this technology accessible to smaller companies, there are a multitude of companies who offer a basic chatbot platform where you can build your own bot; consider it a DIY version of a highly complex technology.
+To make this technology accessible to smaller companies, there is a multitude of companies that offer a basic chatbot platform where you can build your own bot; consider it a DIY version of a highly complex technology.